Warnings: violence, mentions of rape

 Wei Wuxian scoffed, although the act pained him and cut his breath off.
 “I can’t believe that’s all there is to it.”

-“You were skewered on a sword in front of thousands.
+“You were skewered on a sword in front of hundreds of people.
 Many think that was punishment enough, considering your status.
 Jiang Wanyin is facing his lot of contempt for daring to do such a thing.”

 I won’t let you die.

 “And Jin Guangshan accepted this,” he said, feeling dried out entirely.
 “He would just let me go after everything.”

 There, he thought, watching the twinge of guilt in Wen Qing’s ruthless face.
 There it is.